 - Changes in corporate structure.

-- Changes in capital structure.
+- Changes in capital structure or cost of capital.

 - Changes in financial results.

 - Changes in dividend policy.

 - Changes in business and operations, including changes in production and reserves.

-- Significant acquisitions and dispositions.
+- · Significant acquisitions and dispositions.

-- Material changes to credit arrangements.
+- Changes to credit arrangements.

-- Performance targets for environmental, social and governance matters.
+- Performance targets and results for environmental, social and governance matters.

-- Material changes in capital investment plans.
+- Changes in capital investment plans.

-- Financial forecasts and production guidance.
+- Financial forecasts and company guidance.